Silver Brumby: Ilinga, Wuring and Yuri

-The description of Yuri's coat colour is strange since she is described as being both a dark chestnut, and as having a coat that "glows" at night by reflecting the moonlight.
-This calls to mind the metallic coats of Akhal-Teke's, though this unusual metallic or "satin" sheen can occur in any horse breed.
-Champagne horses are also noted for this unusual sheen, though the occurrence of the rather new champagne colour in brumbies seems highly unlikely.
+Yuri's coat oat colour is described as being both a dark chestnut, and as having a coat that glows with reflected moonlight.
+This description is similar to the metallic coats of Akhal-Teke's, a known influence on feral brumbies.
 It is heavily suggested by Elyne Mitchell that the "moon horses" are a special breed that is very refined and beautiful beyond their colour alone.
-Was she inspired by the rare Akhal-Teke?
-Or perhaps by Arabians? (a known influence on wild brumbies along with their descendants the Thoroughbreds.)
-Only the author herself would truly know that.
+It is unknown if she was inspired by the rare Akhal-Teke.

-Yuri's sire Wurring also may carry this glowing metallic sheen since he is described as glowing like the sun itself.
+Wurring also may carry this glowing metallic sheen since he is described as glowing like the sun itself.